bahmutov/cypress-examples/docs/recipes/confirm-labels.md

 HTML `<input>` elements have `labels` property with the linked `<label>` elements for that input (if any).
 The labels are kept inside a `NodeList`.
 Let's see how we can use the labels in our tests.

+📺 Watch this recipe explained in the video [Confirm Input Labels Using DOM Element Property](https://youtu.be/MvPd_NR11hU).

 ## Confirm a single label

 <!-- fiddle Confirm one input has a label -->